Skip to main content

 Written by Steven Anderson

-If yourself, or and employee, use their private vehicle for journeys that are “wholly and exclusively” for business purposes, then you, or that employee, are entitled to claim back that mileage.
+If yourself, or/and your employee, use their private vehicle for journeys that are “wholly and exclusively” for business purposes, then you, or that employee, are entitled to claim back that mileage.
 You cannot claim for miles spent commuting to the regular work.

 What is Business Mileage?